Search This Blog

 Thursday, 23 March 2023

 The funeral industry is an area where our uniqueness as humans and our lasting impact on the environment is particularly relevant.
-Traditional funeral practices often have a significant environmental impact, including the use of embalming chemicals, non-biodegradable caskets, and burial vaults.
-However, there is a growing movement towards more sustainable funeral practices.
+Traditional funeral practices, including the use of embalming chemicals, non-biodegradable caskets, and burial vaults, often have a significant environmental impact.
+This has led to a growing movement towards more sustainable funeral practices.

 By embracing our uniqueness as humans and considering our personal values and beliefs, we can make informed choices about our end-of-life arrangements that align with our environmental values.
 This can include opting for more eco-friendly funeral options, choosing a final resting place that aligns with our values, or engaging in green burial practices.